babiaxr/aframe-babia-components/README.md

 This pack of components has the aim of visualize data in several ways.
 There are separated components and each one has an independent aim:

-- `geo*` visualize the data prepared by a vismapper in several ways (this type of components must have in the same entity than a vismapper)
+- `babia-*` visualize the data prepared by a vismapper in several ways (this type of components must have in the same entity than a vismapper)
 - `querier_*` the aim of just query data and save it in the entity that it has
 - `filterdata` filter the data saved by one of the queriers
 - `vismapper` map the data filtered by filterdata to geometry attributes of the different charts, it "prepares" the data and save it in the entity that it has.